MUSpring2021-BIT440/syllabus/week3-feb11/agenda.md

 # Agenda

+- Bootstrap
+  - Grid
+  - Columns
+  - Widths
+  - Components
 - Javascript Fetch
-- Libraries
-- Bootstrap Mobile Friendly

 # Project

 ### Midland Sportz

-- Fetch list of sports from this repo's API
+- Fetch list of sports from https://rss2json.com/
+  - 100 requests per day
+  - if you need an account, sign up for one with your Github account
+  - make sure to use encodeURIComponent() before sending request
 - Display list of sports in a responsive bootstrap page
 - Add filter buttons at the top of the page
+  - categoryID=6 = football
+  - categoryID=49 = esports
+  - categoryID=25 = golf
+  - categoryID=45 = bowling
-  - male/female
+  - categoryID=44 = soccer
-  - Heedum Field/Mueller Field/Wikert Event Center
 - Add styles so Midland's colors are present